How to Price Your Online Course: A Beginner’s Guide

 It’s time to make a decision: how much will you charge for your online course?

-Before you end up in a pricing spiral that leaves your head spinning, let’s get one thing out of the way: there is no such thing as the perfect price for your course.
+But here’s the thing: there is no such thing as the perfect price for your course.

 Instead, there’s the right price for your audience, right now.

 This post will help you figure out how to price your online course, so you can get on with selling it!